 - Pairing Wool Skein with blue or cool tones can bring out the warm tones a bit more

-- If you warm toned woods that have strong yellow, orange or red tones, this could bring out the subtle green undertone in Wool Skein
+- If you have warm-toned woods that have strong yellow, orange or red tones, this could bring out the subtle green undertone in Wool Skein

 - The LRV of 64 keeps this colour fresh and bright, without being punchy.
 It may subtly enhance a dark room and sit quite evenly in a bright room, without losing too much colour in intense light